-Unfortunately (and this is the concerning part), a female tick inside the home may lay her eggs amid carpet fibers or on soft furniture or curtains.
+A female tick inside the home may lay her eggs amid carpet fibers or on soft furniture or curtains.

 A tick infestation in your home means nests may be found along baseboards or in protected corners of the house, garage, shed, or dog kennel.
 A female tick may lay eggs in the pockets or linings of coats and other articles of clothing.